open-telemetry/semantic-conventions/docs/database/mongodb.md

 | [`db.operation.batch.size`](/docs/attributes-registry/db.md) | int | The number of queries included in a batch operation.
 [8] | `2`; `3`; `4` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`server.address`](/docs/attributes-registry/server.md) | string | Name of the database host.
 [9] | `example.com`; `10.1.2.80`; `/tmp/my.sock` | `Recommended` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

+**[1]:** For data manipulation operations, target usually matches database table, view, stored procedure or a user-defined function name.
+For data definition or administrative operations, target would match the database, index, user, or some other object type.

-**[1]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

-A single database query may involve multiple collections.
+A single database query may involve multiple targets.

-If the collection name is parsed from the query text, it SHOULD only be captured for queries that contain a single collection and it SHOULD match the value provided in the query text including any schema and database name prefix.
+If the target name is parsed from the query text, it SHOULD only be captured for queries that contain a single target and it SHOULD match the value provided in the query text including any schema and database name prefix.

-For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used.
+For batch operations, if the individual operations are known to have the same target name then that target name SHOULD be used.

-If the operation or query involves multiple collections, `db.collection.name` SHOULD NOT be captured.
+If the operation or query involves multiple targets, `db.target.name` SHOULD NOT be captured.

 This attribute has stability level RELEASE CANDIDATE.